 So what are we likely to see arrive in 2019?
 Which lines will manufacturers update?
 Here, we’ve collated the camera rumors that are most likely to come true and offered our own predictions as to what we may be seeing before long.

-And don't forget next year there will be only own major photography shows in the spring: The Photography Show 2019 at the Birmingham NEC in the UK March 16-19 (full disclosure: This is a show run by the publisher of Digital Camera World).
+And don't forget this year there was only one major photography show in the spring: The Photography Show 2019.
 This is because Photokina 2019 was meant to take place in Cologne, Germany, May 8-11 but this has now been cancelled.

 Canon camera rumors 2019